vidyar/shippabledocs1/sources/config.rst

 git submodules
 ..............
 Shippable supports git submodules.
 This is a cool functionality of breaking your projects down into manageable chunks.
-We automatically initialize ``.gitmodules`` file in the root of the repo.
+We automatically initialize the ``.gitmodules`` file in the root of the repo.

 .. note::

   If you are using private repos, add the deploy keys so that our minion ssh keys are allowed to pull from the repo.
-This can be done through shippable.com
+This can be done via shippable.com

 If its your own public repos then do this